danbz/aesthetic-programming/source/4-DataCapture/Readme.md

 ![](ch4_3.png)
 :   *Figure 4.5: The tracker points on a face.
-Image courtesy of the clmtrackr's creator, Audun M. Øygard.*
+Courtesy of the clmtrackr's creator, Audun M. Øygard*

 The program uses the webcam to do face capture and facial recognition:
 1. `createCapture()`: This is a HTML5 <video> element (part of the DOM) that captures the feed from a webcam.
 In relation to this function you can define the size of the screen capture (which depends on the resolution of the webcam) and position on screen, e.g. `capture.size(640,480);` and `capture.position(0,0);`